 - advise on how best to address any issues; and

-- deal with any disclosures to HMRC under the WDF to ensure that FTC penalties are kept to a minimum.
+- deal with disclosures to HMRC under the WDF to ensure that FTC penalties are kept to a minimum.